DerThorsten/cpp_cookiecutter/README.rst

 --------

 Things which need to be done
-    * conda recipes are not net in the cookiecutter
+    * conda recipes are not well integrated yet
     * Add documentation how to use the cookiecutter